vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### How to deal with synchronization failures?

-Fix the problems in the cluster, and the synchronization will be automatically restored.
+Fix the problems in the cluster, and then the synchronization will be automatically restored.

 - If problems happened on the primary cluster, the synchronization would continue when the problems were fixed and the primary cluster restarted.